motmaytinh/ascii_art_flask/README.md

 # ASCII art
-A flask app that turn image into ASCII art
+A flask app that turn image into ASCII art.
 This app has been deployed to https://motmaytinh.herokuapp.com

 ## Getting Started